Acoustic Emission

 It's not sensitive to minor imbalance, mis-alignment or bent shafts; aspects Vibration is very good at measuring.

-Vibration has hundreds of options for equipment, many standards that support the technology.
+Vibration has hundreds if not thousands of options for equipment, with many standards that support the technology.

-For me Vibration and AE co-exist as tools in the Condition Monitoring toolkit, along with Ultrasound and Thermography, each has strengths or weakness depending on the asset mode of failure.
+For me Vibration and AE co-exist as tools in the Condition Monitoring toolkit, along with Ultrasound, Thermography, and Motor Signature Analysis, each has its strengths or weakness depending on the mode of failure.

-Strengths wise AE is largely unaffected by background noise, it is more sensitive to faults under normal running, applicable to all machines at almost all running speeds, presents faults at the asset and provides good parameters to trend from.
+Strengths wise AE is largely unaffected by background noise, it is more sensitive to faults under normal running, applicable to all machines at most running speeds, presents faults at the asset and provides good parameters to trend from.

 On the other hand it needs specialist transducers and signal processing, it's sensitive to turbulence and crushing forces, so it doesn't like turbines, chains, or some servos that emit ultrasonics.